plorentzos/Predictions-of-Car-Prices-Using-Linear-and-Machine-Learning-Models/README.md

 * Transformed prices to log prices to use as a response variable based on previous insights.
 * Constructed all the models (Simple OLS, Multiple OLS, Reduced OLS, Ridge Regression) based on the following workflow:
 Splitted the dataset into training set and test set (80-20 split).
 Created a pipeline to transform and scale features.
 Fitted the pipeline to the training data.
 Predicted using the features test set.
 Performed a 10-Fold Cross Validation on the training sets to assess model performance using R-squared as the metric.
-Made a decision rule to assess if the model overfits.
+Made a robust decision rule to assess if the model overfits, if the test score is significantly higher than the training score or if everything is ok.
 Transformed log prices back to prices in order to plot actual vs predicted prices and relative errors.
 Calculated Mean Absolute Error and Root Mean Squared Error as additional metrics.
 * Performed regularization via Lasso(L1), Ridge(L2) and ElasticNet.
 Plotted Lasso paths.

 ### Nonlinear Modeling:
 The following relate to nonlinear_modeling.py:

 * Performed similar workflow as in linear modeling section bullets 1 and 2.
-* Tuned the hyperparameters  for all of the  Machine Learning models (Random Forests, Gradient Boosting).
-(I provide the optimal hyperparameters so you do not waste time running all iterations when doing grid search, read the code comments for further information!!!)
+* Tuned the hyperparameters  for all of the  Machine Learning models (Random Forests, Gradient Boosting). (!!!I provide the optimal hyperparameters so you do not waste time running all iterations when doing grid search, read the code comments for further information!!!)
-* Performed Permutation Feature Importances (PIF) to optimize further the models by dropping features that do not contribute to goodness of fit.
+* Performed Permutation Feature Importances (PIF) to optimize further the models by selecting a subset of features deemed as important.
-* Re-fitted and re-tuned the models Post-PIF.
+* Re-fitted and re-tuned the models post PIF.

 Note that additional comments regarding the code and the analysis can be found in the .py files.

-## Modeling Assumptions
+## Assumptions
 * The dataset's size is large enough to train/test split and apply the various statistical methods and models.
+* Splitting train = 80%, test = 20% is textbook standard.
+Did not choose to split to train, test and validations sets.
+Used CV to validate the training sets.
 * Residual diagnostics indicated heteroskedasticity in the original simple regression model.
 This subsequently stays for all of the models.
 Hence prices are transformed to log prices to eliminate most of the heteroskedasticity.
+* A number of features that are in dataset introduce noise to the models since they either give irrelevant information or are highly collinear with another feature.
+Hence, they are dropped before modeling.
-* Used Ordinary Least Squares methods initially to understand what is happening with the dataset and gain insights since the models are interpretable.
-For OLS methods, Assume the errors terms are normal distributed with 0 mean and finite variance.
+* Used Ordinary Least Squares methods initially to understand what is happening with the dataset and gain insights since OLS is easy to interpret.
+For OLS methods, the error terms are assumed to be normal distributed with 0 mean and finite variance.
 * Use ML algorithms since we do predictions and not causal inference.
 The dataset is sizeable enough for these methods.
 * Measure the model performance on how high the R-Squared is but also rely on MAE and RMSE as additional metrics to get a sense how good the predictions are related to prices in euros, outliers in the dataset and penalties imposed on the error terms.

 ## Insights
-I present below a table thats contains the evaluation metrics for most of the models used for the analysis.
-You can find by running the code for the models I do not include here, but I find it uneccessary to present here their metrics.
-Overall, I choose to not include in the table the simple linear regression results and the not-tuned(baseline) ML models results.
+A table is presented below thats contains the evaluation metrics for most of the models used for the analysis.
+There are multiple models in the code that are not shown in the table.
+Those models are considered as pre-requisite steps to find the optimal model using each different technique.
+Specifically, the simple linear regression results and the not-tuned(baseline) ML models results are not presented for simplicity reasons.

 | Model | MAE (€) | RMSE (€) | R² |
 |------|--------:|---------:|---:|